Empower Your Practice

 2. On-page elements also play a vital role.
 Every page on your site should have a unique title tag and meta description that includes relevant keywords.
 These snippets appear in search results and influence whether a user chooses your link over a competitor's.
 Furthermore, using header tags (H1, H2) to structure your content helps Google understand the hierarchy of information.

-3. Alt tags for images are another essential technical element.
+5. Alt tags for images are another essential technical element.
 Alt text provides a description of an image for screen readers and search engines.
 Since Google cannot "see" images, it relies on this text to understand the context of charts, diagrams of procedures, or photos of your clinic.
-Optimising these tags with relevant medical terms can improve your visibility in image search, which is a growing avenue for patient discovery.
+Optimising these tags with relevant medical terms can improve your visibility in image search.

 Content Strategy: Education vs. Promotion